 We also know you’re human, and the occasional pop-in from a family member, child, or pet is understandable!

-7. Look into your camera when speaking during your interview
+Look into the camera when speaking

-8. Get to know the company before your virtual interview
+Get to know the company

 Do your research!
 Explore the company’s website, build personal connections to their mission, and check out their online presence on websites like Glassdoor and Indeed.
 For example, Kokua is highly rated on Glassdoor, and you can explore hundreds of reviews from teachers and staff members to help you understand our culture.